Classes

 }

-This creates a class named CoffeeMaker with no methods or properties.
+This creates a class named CoffeeMaker with no methods or fields.

 Methods